aitgon/wopmars/docs/content/wrapper.rst

 Session and accessing the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using **WoPMaRS**, it is probably for the database access.
+If you are using **WopMars**, it is probably for the database access.
 Now, you know how to call the models from your method ``run`` but you probably doesn't know what to do with them.
 This section aims to explain how you should use your models and a session to access the database.

 .. note::